Known issues and limitations for Amazon RDS for MySQL

 parameter toindex_merge=off

 in the DB parameter group for your MySQL DB instance.
-For information on setting DB parameter group parameters, see Working with parameter groups.-
+For information on setting DB parameter group parameters, see Parameter groups for Amazon RDS.-

 Upgrade your MySQL DB instance to MySQL version 5.7 or 8.0.
-For more information, see Upgrading the MySQL DB engine.
+For more information, see Upgrades of the RDS for MySQL DB engine.

 -